ManticoreGamesInc/platform-documentation/src/tutorials/gameplay/lua_reference.md

     Incomplete or outdated information may be present.

-CORE uses Lua, a lightweight and flexible programming language to accomplish scripting in the engine.
-As of late May 2019, we are using Lua version 5.3.4.
+CORE uses **Lua**, a lightweight and flexible programming language to accomplish scripting in the engine.
+As of late May 2019, we are using Lua version **5.3.4**.

 Lua is a [dynamically
 typed](https://en.wikipedia.org/wiki/Type_system#Combining_static_and_dynamic_type_checking)